DESCRIPTION OF AWARD

-Named in honour of Dr. Mary McEwan, a feminist psychologist, this annual award will be awarded to one PhD dissertation produced per year at York University in the area of feminist scholarship.
-An Awards Committee of faculty affiliated with the Centre will choose the winners.
+Named in honour of Dr. Mary McEwan, a feminist psychiatrist, this annual award of $1,000.00 is awarded to one PhD dissertation produced each academic year at York University in the area of feminist scholarship.
+An Awards Committee of faculty affiliated with the Centre for Feminist Research choose the winners.

 PAST AWARD RECIPIENTS:

 For a list of past recipients of the award, please see the following link: